dml-cth/deep-machine-learning/Instructions/00_installing_docker.md

 For working locally with your GPU:
 * Linux host environment (Mac / Windows not supported)
 * CUDA-enabled GPU with compute capability >= 3.0 (required for CUDA 9, which is used for the course) https://developer.nvidia.com/cuda-gpus
-* Proprietary Nvidia driver (CUDA will not work with open-source alternatives such as Nouveau)
+* Proprietary NVIDIA driver (CUDA will not work with open-source alternatives such as Nouveau)
 * Docker >= 19.03
 * NVIDIA Container Runtime https://nvidia.github.io/nvidia-container-runtime/

-## Installation
+## Installing Docker
 We advice to install the "Docker Engine - Community" edition since we have verified that it is working fine.
 Other editions might work just as fine.
 The following page provides links to a number of ways of obtaining Docker: https://docs.docker.com/install/